conda/conda/docs/source/kapsel/index.rst

     Added packages to project file: bokeh=0.12, pandas.

 If you look at ``kapsel.yml`` now, you'll see bokeh and pandas listed under the ``packages:`` section.
-You will also see files such as ``envs/default/conda-meta/bokeh`` since the packages have now been installed in your project's environment.
+Since the packages have now been installed in your project's environment, you will also see files such as ``envs/YOUR-PATH-TO/bokeh``.

 Configure your project with environment variables
 =================================================